 “ACYI [now known as RMC2C] has provided the development and continuation of collaborative relationships with other youth-serving organizations which has been invaluable, as has the annual survey data which helps guide our prevention and intervention efforts for youth and families.”Kevin West, Director of Intervention Services, District 27J

 “Education is the most powerful weapon which you can use to change the world.”Nelson Mandela

 Can we make a difference?

 The simple answer is YES!
 We see progress every day.
-Which is why we’ll continue to magnify that progress and extend its reach to even more kids throughout Adam’s County.
+Which is why we’ll continue to magnify that progress and extend its reach to even more kids throughout Adams and Broomfield Counties.

 Learn more about the elements that shape our approach:

-See how ACYI plans, manages, and supports the shared vision for Cradle to Career success.
+See how RMC2C plans, manages, and supports the shared vision for Cradle to Career success.

-We’ve identified 6 milestones along a young person’s path from cradle to career.
+We’ve identified 7 milestones along a young person’s path, from cradle to career, that will help them succeed.
 Learn more about our “recipe for success.”